Both cards also let you earn and redeem miles on Lufthansa — the largest German airline — whenever you fly between the US and Germany.

 Which credit card issuers are accepted in Germany?

 Visa and Mastercard are widely accepted in Germany.
-You can also use American Express cards and Discover cards with the the Diners Club logo; however, they’re accepted in fewer locations.
+You can also use American Express cards and Discover cards with the Diners Club logo; however, they’re accepted in fewer locations.
 While Germany ranks highly in Europe for the acceptance of new technology like contactless and mobile payments, it’s still a cash economy.

 If you want to make an ATM cash withdrawal, the German Savings Banks Association (DSGV) ATMs accepts Discover cards.